Kristina01111000/Drws_site/README.md

 Score card:
-- Remove jan to june on scorecard, then put the change on the master copy of the scorecard
+- move changes from copy to the master
-- Look at it on phone, maximize usefulness on phone
-- Move the comments in column b into column a, look at this on the copy first
 - should i start keeping a list of things he wants for the app? that the google doc can't do?